astoilkov/me/essays/Answers Don't Stay the Same.md

 # Answers Don't Stay the Same

 Over time answers to the same questions change.
-Noticing changes can be an advantage.
+Noticing new answers to old but important questions can be an advantage.

 Can an electric car be competitive on the market?
 That answer was "No" for a long time then the answer changed, but a lot of car companies didn't notice.
 Tesla as a new car company had to crawl like a baby, grow up in front of everyone's eyes and showcase that indeed the answer has changed.
 Smart people from top car companies had a blind spot.